 - You have to know SEO terminology to become an optimizer.
 Otherwise, who’s going to be able to answer questions when you need another eye on the projects?
 No one will understand what you’re talking about.

-- You need to know SEO terminology if you’re going to talk to an optimization agency about your site.
+- You need to know SEO terminology if you’re going to talk to an agency that specialises in SEO about your site.
 Otherwise, how are you going to understand what they’re telling you?

 - You should know SEO terminology if you’re going to DIY.
 Otherwise, how can you understand what industry people are telling you so you can implement it?